-U.S. Gold Corp., formerly known as Dataram Corporation, (the "Company") was incorporated under the laws of the State of Nevada and was originally incorporated in the State of New Jersey in 1967.
+U.S. Gold Corp., formerly known as Dataram Corporation (the "Company"), was incorporated under the laws of the State of Nevada and was originally incorporated in the State of New Jersey in 1967.
 Effective June 26, 2017, the Company changed its legal name to U.S. Gold Corp. from Dataram Corporation.
 On May 23, 2017, the Company merged with Gold King Corp. ("Gold King"), in a transaction treated as a reverse acquisition and recapitalization, and the business of Gold King became the business of the Company.
 The Company is a gold and precious metals exploration company pursuing exploration and development opportunities primarily in Nevada and Wyoming.
-None of the Company's properties contain proven and probable reserves, and all of the Company's activities on all of its properties are exploratory in nature.
+None of the Company's properties contain proven and probable reserves, and all of the Company's activities on all of its properties are exploratory in

 On July 6, 2016, the Company filed a certificate of amendment to its Articles of Incorporation with the Secretary of State of Nevada in order to effectuate a reverse stock split of the Company's issued and outstanding common stock per share on a one for three basis, effective on July 8, 2016.
 Subsequently, on May 3, 2017, the Company filed another certificate of amendment to its Articles of Incorporation, as amended, with the Secretary of State of the State of Nevada in order to effectuate a reverse stock split of the Company's issued and outstanding common stock on a one for four basis.
-All share and per share values of the Company's common stock for all periods presented in the accompanying consolidated financial statements are retroactively restated for the effect of the reverse stock split.
+All share and per share values of the Company's common stock for all periods presented in the accompanying condensed consolidated financial statements are retroactively restated for the effect of the reverse stock split.

-On July 31, 2017, Company's Board of Directors, or Board reviewed and approved the recommendation of management to consider strategic options for the legacy business ("Dataram Memory") including the sale of the business, within the next 12 months.
-In approving, the Board retained the right to review all offers received and have final approval on any sale of the business.
-As such, the legacy business assets will be reflected on the balance sheet as "assets held for sale" with an offsetting liability to reflect the distribution due shareholders of record as of the close on business on May 8, 2017 resulting from the sale of said assets, less direct sales related costs.
+On July 31, 2017, Company's Board of Directors, or Board, reviewed and approved the recommendation of management to consider strategic options for the legacy business ("Dataram Memory") including the sale of the business, within the next 12 months.
+The Company sold the Dataram memory business on October 13, 2017 for a purchase price of \$900,000.
+As such, the legacy business transactions and operations will be reflected on the balance sheet and statement of operations as "discontinued operation".